robertorcosta/azure-docs.pt-br/articles/active-directory/saas-apps/airtable-tutorial.md

 ## <a name="configure-airtable-sso"></a>Configurar o SSO do Airtable

-Para configurar o logon único no lado do **Airtable**, é necessário enviar o **Certificado (Base64)** baixado e as URLs apropriadas copiadas do portal do Azure para a [equipe de suporte do Airtable](mailto:azure-ad-marketplace@airtable.com).
-Eles definem essa configuração para ter a conexão de SSO de SAML definida corretamente em ambos os lados.
+Siga as instruções fornecidas no [link](https://support.airtable.com/hc/articles/360037475234) para configurar o logon único no lado da **Airtable**.

 ### <a name="create-airtable-test-user"></a>Criar usuário de teste do Airtable